Aston University Engineering Academy: Aston University STEM Education Academy Trust

+Daniel Locke-Wheaton, who had served as principal and then executive principal of AUEA since 2012, was appointed as founding CEO and executive principal of AUSEAT.
+He was succeeded as principal of AUEA and Aston University Sixth Form by David Chapman, who had previously served as vice-principal and then head of school at AUEA for ten years.

 The building

 The academy building is a new-build scheme, built on the site of a former manufacturing facility demolished many years before.
 It backs onto the Grand Union Canal and is opposite Faraday Wharf, and within easy walking distance of the sponsors Aston University campus.
 The scheme formed part of Birmingham's Building Schools for the Future programme before it was cancelled, and as such was built by Lend Lease.
 The Architect was Feilden Clegg Bradley Studios, with civil and structural consultants Cox Turner Morse, and building services consultants Cundall.